How to Install Htop on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update && sudo apt upgrade

+These commands use sudo for package-management tasks.
 If your Ubuntu user account does not have sudo privileges, visit our guide on how to add a user to sudoers on Ubuntu before continuing.

-Choose Your htop Installation Method on Ubuntu
+Choose an htop Installation Method

 Install htop with APT